uitsmijter/Documentation/content/working-with-uitsmijter/clients.md

 ### Storing Client Secrets

 Client secrets are stored in Kubernetes as plaintext in the client CRD.
-For production environments, consider:

-1. **Using Kubernetes Secrets**: Reference secrets via secret references (future enhancement)
-2. **Vault Integration**: Store secrets in HashiCorp Vault
-3. **Public Clients**: Avoid secrets entirely for browser/mobile apps using PKCE

 ### Redirect URI Validation

 Uitsmijter strictly validates redirect URIs to prevent authorization code interception:

-- URIs must exactly match one of the configured `redirect_uris`
+- URIs must match one of the configured `redirect_uris`
-- Wildcards are not supported
-- Fragment identifiers (#) are not allowed
-- Query parameters are allowed but not recommended

 ### PKCE (Proof Key for Code Exchange)